Q: Is the Fellowship free for participants?

 For more ideas or to discuss getting involved, please contact Aaron Steinberg at firstname.lastname@example.org.

-A: In 2018, a remarkable 414 people contributed gifts of all sizes to The Bronfman Fellowship, helping us raise $152,395.
-These donors included 30% of North American alumni, as well as many Israeli alumni, parents, and friends of Bronfman.
+A: In 2020, a remarkable 397 people contributed gifts of all sizes to The Bronfman Fellowship, helping us raise over $154,000.
+71% of these donors were alumni from N. America and Israel, 26% were parents of alumni, and 3% were other friends of Bronfman.
 We are truly thankful for and amazed by the generosity of Bronfmanim.

 Q: Why did the Fellowship begin fundraising in 2013?